PhilipSoliman/hpc-labs/README.md

 The rest of this README is the original README of the HPC labs.

 ## Generating report
 The report is generated using the batch file [update_report.bat](report/update_report.bat).
-This batch file runs all the aforementioned analyses and then compiles the report using LaTeX.
-If you want to generate the report, you should have a TexLive installed.
+This batch file runs all the aforementioned analyses.
+Thereby generating all the figures and tables present in the report.
+The final report is then compiled by subsequently running ```pdf-latex -> biber -> pdf-latex -> pdf-latex```.
+You will need a working installation of (a package like) TexLive to do this.

 # Assignment HPC